Getting a Degree in Finance as a Veteran or Military

 Getting a doctorate or Ph.D. in finance will give you a better chance of securing a higher-paying job after graduation.
 A Ph.D. should take you around five years depending on the program.
 You might take courses in microeconomics, statistics, corporate finance, finance theory, or similar.
 You might find a job as a financial manager, a compensation and benefits manager, or a budget analyst.
 The University of Arizona, Walden University, and Boston College all have highly rated programs.

 Getting your degree in finance means you can apply for certain scholarships just for finance, or similar majors.
-Here are a couple of them:

 - Business Administration

 This scholarship is for students seeking higher education with an emphasis in science, technology, engineering, or mathematics, educating children, or the creative arts.
 Applicants must also be a part of an underrepresented minority.

 Students must also demonstrate high performance and self-drive as evidenced by outstanding achievement in school and community or work-related activities.
 The number of scholarships varies.
 For more info, please go here.